 Let’s start with the power.
-The motor inside the base has a peak power rating of 3.8HP.
+The motor inside the base has a peak power rating of 3.8HP, or about 1,800W.
 That’s more than the Vitamix 5200 and even the Cleanblend commercial drinks blender.
 With such an immensely powerful motor, the blender can pulverize everything you put in it.

 Vegetable smoothies, which often come out stringy, are super smooth.
 Fruit smoothies, which in other blenders may feel chunky, are deliciously creamy.

 But despite the industrial-level power, the blender produces conversation-level noise.
 It’s not the rattling and shaking monstrosity you would expect.
 A lot of technology has gone into making the Blendtec Pro 800 so quiet, and I suspect that’s primarily why it is so expensive.